How should I dissolve peptides?

 - Hydrophilic peptides that contain >25% charged amino acids (E, D, K, R, and H) and <25% hydrophobic residues are usually soluble in aqueous solutions.

 - Hydrophobic peptides whose sequence contains ≥50% hydrophobic residues might be completely or only partially soluble in aqueous solutions.
 These peptides should instead be dissolved in organic solvents such as DMSO if they do not contain C, W, or M residues.
-If they do contain these amino acids, they should be dissolved in DMF, acetonitrile, isopropyl alcohol, ethanol, acetic acid, 4–8 M guanidine hydrochloride (GdnHCl), or urea prior to being diluted carefully in aqueous solution.
+If they do contain these amino acids, they should be dissolved in DMF, acetonitrile, isopropyl alcohol, ethanol, acetic acid, 4–8 M guanidine hydrochloride (GdnHCl), or urea prior to being diluted carefully in an aqueous solution.

 - Hydrophobic peptides that include >75% hydrophobic amino acids are generally not soluble in aqueous solutions.
 Instead, very strong solvents such as TFA or formic acid must be used for the initial solubilization.
 However, the peptide might precipitate when added to an aqueous buffered solution.
 As such, high concentrations of organic solvents or denaturants might be needed to dissolve these peptides.